b00f/b00f.github.io/_posts/2022-02-17-security_of_proof_of_stake.md

 ![Proof of Stake blockchain](../_site/assets/images/../../../assets/images/proof_of_stake_blockchain.png)

-In this model a fork should **never** happen and there shouldn’t be a “Nothing at Stake” attack.
+In this model, a fork should **never** happen and there shouldn’t be a “Nothing at Stake” attack.
 If a fork happens, it is the result of a bad implementation or even worse, the majority of the nodes (with more than ⅔ of the total stake) are not loyal and honest.